linfeng-wang/TOAST/PYPI.md

 ### Workflow
 #### Before running the tool
-*Decide on SNP priority by modifying the SNP priority file (variant.csv) *Decide on amplicon size
+*Decide on SNP priority by modifying the SNP priority file (mutation_priority_example.csv - can be found in github) *Decide on amplicon size

 #### Dependencies